Marvisak/altv-python-module/docs/articles/intro.md

 Outputs simply: `My First Python Resource Started!`

-While our original code outputs: `[17:38:44] My First Python Resource Started!`
+While our original code outputs: `[XX:XX:XX] My First Python Resource Started!`

 ??? note
     In the rest of articles when we will use this function, the timestamp is going to be removed